zerothi/fdict/README.md

 	d1 = d1 // ('dict'.kvp.d2)

-But it will be up to the user to _know_ the key for data types other than integers, reals, complex numbers and characters.
+But it will be up to the user to _know_ the key for data types other than integers, reals, complex numbers, characters and `c_*` extension types.

 Note that the dictionary contained is passed by reference, and thus if you delete `d2`, you will have a dangling pointer in `d1`.